harper-rhett/FFCommander/README.md

 FFCommander is a tool which interfaces with FFmpeg, FFprobe, and FFplay through its command line.

-It can be used for sending direct commands to FFmpeg:
+It can be used for sending direct commands:
 ```csharp
 FFRunner.Convert.RunWithTerminal("ffmpeg -i input.mp4 -vf scale=640:360 output.mp4", out bool didSucceed);
 ```